gitlabhq/gitlabhq/doc/administration/uploads.md

 ## Object Storage Settings

 For source installations the following settings are nested under `uploads:` and then `object_store:`.
-On omnibus installs they are prefixed by `uploads_object_store_`.
+On Omnibus GitLab installs they are prefixed by `uploads_object_store_`.

 | Setting | Description | Default |
 |---------|-------------|---------|